 If you’ve been following our blog for a bit, you’ll know we love invertebrates.
-We love shrimp, we love crabs, and heck, we even love the ugly peanut worm.
-Today, we’re putting the spotlight on one of the most wacky members of the crab department: the tiny pom pom crab of the genus Lybia.
+The good, the bad, and the ugly!
+Today, we’re putting the spotlight on one of the strangest members of the crab department: the tiny pom pom crab of the genus Lybia.

 Keep reading for everything you need to know about pom pom crab care and caring for this species in your own aquarium!